-Welcome to my blog page where I will be relaying information regularly about holistic treatments and their positive effect on the body.
+Welcome to my blog page where I will be relaying information regularly about furthering my holistic knowledge, holistic treatments, and their positive effect on the body.

 ACTIVATE YOUR VAGUS NERVE

 The Vagus Nerve is the brain’s method of controlling the parasympathetic nervous system – the rest and digest system.
 It is not the only nerve controlling our ability to decrease stress, but it is by far the single most important nerve due to its far reaching effects.
 The word “vagus” means wanderer, as this nerve wanders throughout the body to many important organs and imparts signals from the brain regarding their level of function.

 This nerve connects the brain to the gut (intestines and stomach), heart, liver, pancreas, gallbladder, kidney, ureter, spleen, lungs, sex organs (in females), neck (pharynx, larynx and esophagus), ears and the tongue.
 No other nerve in the body has such a broad and far reaching effect as the Vagus Nerve.